FrodeRanders/search-dicom-using-xpath/README.md

 individual DICOM tags onto the XML attribute concept, so if this had been an XML file then all information would be kept in attributes.

+This is a finding tool.
+Encapsulated within each DicomElement object you'll find the dcm4che3 org.dcm4che3.data.Attributes object that has all relevant information.
+The value representation in the wrapper objects are relatively rudimentary and only exists to be able to form XPath expressions.

+The idea is to use this tool to find the relevant pieces you are interested in and then dive into the org.dcm4che3.data.Attributes object to pull the bits an pieces you need.

+Searching for a DICOM tag is currently done via it's name and not it's id number.
+Using the composite (group.element) clashes with the XPath parser, but using the plain number could be an alternative

 ## Tests
 The test program runs against test-data (found among the resources) and tests these things: